TCEA’s 3D Design Contest

 This competition lets students become the creators.
-Teams of students will be tasked with identifying a problem and using the Engineering Design Process and 3D modeling software to solve it.
-They will approach their problem like engineers and rely on critical thinking skills to create inventions that have a meaningful impact on the world.
+A prompt for an engineering design challenge is provided each year.
+Students will use the Engineering Design Process (see below) and 3D modeling software to create a solution.
+They will approach their like engineers and rely on critical thinking skills to create inventions that have a meaningful impact on the world.

 Student teams will need to provide the following deliverables to submit a complete contest entry:

-- The team’s final design, in a .STL or .OBJ format.
-The file must be in a ZIP file to upload.
+- The team’s final design in a .STL format.

 - A digital logbook outlining the team’s step-by-step notes, sketches, and documentation from throughout the design process.
 The logbook should define the problem that is being solved and describe in detail each step of the Engineering Design Process taken during the creation of the invention.